jaspector

 A construction permit is required for any new structure or addition within the City of Dupree limits.
 This includes sheds, garages, and other structures subject to building code review.
 Property owners on or near Dupree must confirm whether their parcel is within city limits or on Cheyenne River Sioux Tribe trust land.

-Typical processing time is Not publicly stated; contact city or Ziebach County for current estimate.
+Building permit processing times in Dupree, SD typically run Not publicly stated; contact city or Ziebach County for current estimate.
+Timelines can vary based on project complexity and current department workload.